newlomar/newlomar/README.md

 # Hi!

 I'm a Brazilian tech person that can also be called developer sometimes.
-I've choiced to do this README in english because I decided to make it understandable for the maximum possible number of people.
+I've choiced to do this README in english because I wanted it to be understandable for the maximum possible number of people.

 My life goal is to help people as much as I can.
 Right now I'm helping myself to be able to help more people in the future, but I do some social activities to help the ones who most need.